 </div>

-and the following CSS lines:
+Along with the following CSS declarations:

 width: -moz-fit-content;